This browser does not support JavaScript

 6. Windows (GUI)

 Settings → Network & Internet → Proxy → Manual proxy setup → enter localhost and 1080 for SOCKS.
-Note: Some apps do not use system proxy settings.

 7. Mobile (Android / iOS)

-Security Checklist & Hardening Tips
+Security Checklist & Hardening

 Tip: For sensitive use cases, consider a reputable provider that offers authenticated SOCKS endpoints, predictable logging policies, and SLA-backed availability, like GoProxy.

-Common Tests, Diagnostics & Fixes
+Tests, Diagnostics & Common Fixes

 Expected: the IP returned is the proxy’s IP.